junobuild/docs/docs/miscellaneous/architecture.md

 ### Observatory

 The Observatory is a proxy service used solely for developer notifications.
-When monitoring is enabled in a developer’s Mission Control, events such as automatic top-up successes or failures trigger a message sent through the Observatory to notify the developer via email.
+When monitoring is enabled in a developer's Mission Control, events such as automatic top-up successes or failures trigger a message sent through the Observatory to notify the developer via email.

 This setup ensures that each Mission Control does not need to maintain its own notification infrastructure.
 The Observatory only forwards messages — it does not monitor, modify, or access any application logic or data.